IceHacks/SurvivCheatInjector/README.md

 ## Not working?

+MAKE SURE TO REFRESH THE EXTENSION WHEN THE GAME UPDATES

 Check out my friends cheat, maybe it is working c: https://github.com/u1qqlv/SURVIV.IO-PRO-HACK or join the [discord](https://discordapp.com/invite/mvsqsfG).

 ## Other projects